DEIB-GECO/genereg/doc/source/introduction.rst

 	* **expression of candidate regulatory genes** (i.e. those genes encoding for transcription factors having binding sites located in the promoter regions of genes of interest).

-Methylation, gene expression and transcription factor data of interest are extracted from the `GMQL <http://gmql.eu/gmql-rest/>`_ system, using the Python library `PyGMQL <https://pygmql.readthedocs.io/en/latest/index.html>`_.
+Methylation, gene expression and transcription factor data of interest are extracted from the `GMQL <http://gmql.eu/gmql-rest/>`_ system repository, using the Python library `PyGMQL <https://pygmql.readthedocs.io/en/latest/index.html>`_.
 ENCODE and TCGA are the datasets currently available on GMQL for this type of data; so, this method can be used to investigate all the 33 types of cancer analyzed by TCGA:

 .. image:: images/tcgatumors.png